GStreamer/gstreamer/Basic+tutorial+10+GStreamer+tools.markdown

 pipelines quickly, and is used by GStreamer developers around the world on a daily basis.

-Please note that `gst-launch` is primarily a debugging tool for developers.
+Please note that `gst-launch-1.0` is primarily a debugging tool for developers.
 You should not build applications on top of it.
 Instead, use the `gst_parse_launch()` function of the GStreamer API as an easy way to construct pipelines from pipeline descriptions.